Sustainable Finance Sustainable Finance

 The structure of SLLs requires periodic verification of progress toward the SPTs, and when the predetermined levels are achieved at each verification, an interest rate reduction is applied.
 For details on SPT achievement status and applicable interest rates, please see the link below.

-Sustainability-Linked Loans Framework
+Sustainability-Linked Loans Framework Overview

 JRE has established a Sustainability-Linked Loan Framework for the purpose of flexible SLL implementation, and has been implementing Sustainability-Linked Loan financing based on this framework.